-C. Adoption of Designation.
+C. Adoption of Designation and Regulations.

-Within 30 days after completion of the Public Hearing, the BOCC will take action by resolution to adopt, adopt with modifications, or reject the proposed designation.
+Within 30 days after completion of the Public Hearing, the BOCC will take action by resolution to adopt, adopt with modifications, or reject the proposed designation and regulations interpreting and implementing its guidelines for an area or activity of state interest.

-- 1. If the BOCC rejects the designation, the BOCC may at its discretion regulate the matter under any other available land use control authority or it may reject regulation of the matter entirely. - 2.
+- 1. If the BOCC rejects the designation and/or proposed regulations, the BOCC may at its discretion regulate the matter under any other available land use control authority or it may reject regulation of the matter entirely. - 2.
 The BOCC action will be taken by resolution. - 3.
-If the BOCC does not adopt regulations at the same time that it designates an area or activity of state interest, no person shall engage in development in such area of state interest or conduct an activity of state interest until such regulations for such area or activity have been adopted and are effective.
+Upon adopting a Designation, the BOCC will adopt regulations for its administration.